matt77hias/JavaEE/README.md

 **Score**: Maximum Score

 ## About
 Car rental application using persistence and transactions in Java EE.
-Furthermore, car rental companies, cars and reservations are stored in a database and can be queried via JPQL. (see full [car rental project](https://github.com/matt77hias/meta-carrental))
+Furthermore, car rental companies, cars and reservations are stored in a database and can be queried via JPQL.
+(See full [car rental project](https://github.com/matt77hias/meta-carrental))